What is the United Netherlands Delegation program?

-The United Netherlands delegation program stands out, as it not only includes trainings and MUN conferences, but it is also an academic course accredited by Radboud University with 10 ECTS.
+The United Netherlands Delegation program is an exclusive program where you get taught the theory and practice of multilateral diplomacy.
+The United Netherlands delegation program stands out from other programs, as it not only includes trainings and MUN conferences, but is also an academic course accredited by Radboud University with 10 ECTS.

 Delegation part – Training & MUN Conferences